softius/phlow/docs/workflow-engine.md

 \-End
 ```

-## Other Concepts

-# Exchange
+## Exchange & Messages
 An Exchange is the message container holding the information during the entire execution of a Workflow.
 The Exchange consists of the inbound message, the outbound message and the Exception raised, if any.

-# Processors
+## Processors
 Processors are being used by the Workflow Engine when executing any workflow.
-Behinde the scenes, each Workflow Node is associated with a Processor which is responsible to produce the outbound message and calculate the next step.
+Behind the scenes, each Workflow Node is associated with a Processor which is responsible to produce the outbound message and calculate the next step.
+Currently, the Processors are predefined but there are plans to allow third-party processors that will extend the Phlow.